 Unless you’re trained to lift more, always ask for help when lifting anything heavier than 50 pounds, and be sure to lift with your legs, maintaining a straight back.
 The upper back tolerates flexion better than the lower back, but only in individuals with significantly trained upper back musculature.
 Avoid back pain and injury when moving furniture or lifting objects by loading your spine properly.

 Anterior and posterior hip tilt develop for a number of reasons, including styles of sitting, muscle weakness, tendon tightness, or walking posture habits.
 A posterior tilt causes the lower back to curve inwards, as though a person is perpetually slouched.
-An anterior tilt causes the lower back to curve in the other direction and is often dubbed a duck stance.
+An anterior tilt causes the lower back to curve in the other direction, commonly referred to as duck stance.

 Flat feet start a cascade of posture issues, starting with the ankle and knee and moving up into the hips and spine.
 If your feet collapse inwards, this can cause serious problems in the knee and lower back later in life.
 Corrective footwear helps, as do foot exercises to help your feet regain their natural arch, and to train the musculature in the feet and legs to support the knee and hip, rather than work against it.

-Some things can’t be changed.
+Some things are irreversible.
 We are no longer in an era where manual labor is the norm, and the need to earn your pay through physical work is greatly diminishing year after year in the face of automation.
 Chances are that the sedentary nature of the average American will only increase, putting the onus on you, the reader, to make a change.